 - max disk usage

-Note: Snapshotting a VM within a self-service will use the quota from the resource set.
+Note: Snapshotting a VM within a self-service will not use the quota from the resource set.
 The same rule applies for backups and replication.

 When you click on create, you can see the resource set and remove or edit it:

 As soon as a user is granted a resource set, it displays a new button in their main view: "new".

 Now, the user can create a VM with only the resources granted in the set:

 And the recap before creation:

 If the "Create" button is disabled, it means the user requested more resources than available.

 Finally, if a user has been granted access to multiple resource sets, they can be switched in the top right of the screen.

 Self-service is a major step in the Cloud.
 Combine it with our Cloudinit compatible VM creation for a full experience: